emsuru/charlie-03-ML-training/README.md

-# Real Estate Price Predictor
+# Immo Charlie Phase 03: Price Predictor

 [![forthebadge made-with-python](https://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 ## 📖 Description

-A linear regression ML model to predict residential property prices in Belgium.
+This Price Predictor is designed to predict residential property prices based on their features.

-Takes a dataset of properties and their features as input and outputs a model that can predict the price of a property given its features.
+Takes a dataset of properties and their features as input, runs an ML algorithm on the data and outputs its predictions.

+Current project stage: training and evaluating various ML models on the dataset.
+Will update soon to leave only the best performing model and clean the repo, before moving on to the 4th and last phase of the project.

 ## 🧬 Project structure